 The USF Pediatric Department leadership is very open to feedback.
 Dr. Sharon Dabrow, our residency director, is a strong advocate for our program.
 She is a general pediatrician who has been on the faculty since 1995 and has focused her career on resident education.
 She is dedicated to the continual improvement of the program and is always available for any resident needs.
 Our Chairman, Dr. Patricia Emmanuel, an infectious diseases specialist, is approachable, accessible and extremely supportive of resident education.
 She routinely attends resident conferences and presentations and her door is always open to the housestaff.

 Tampa Bay is a wonderful place that offers a lot of sunshine and innumerable year-round activities.
 There are beautiful beaches along the Gulf of Mexico, multiple performing arts theatres, aquariums, museums, and historical sites, as well as professional sports teams including the Buccaneers, Rays, and Lightning.
 Tampa Bay has all of the resources of a large city, but the closeness of a small town.
 You can easily live in a vibrant downtown neighborhood or in a cozy suburban community.

 Last, but certainly NOT least, the program is composed of a strong, cohesive group of residents that work well together and provide immense support for each other.
 We are professional colleagues as well as good friends.
 It is truly a "family-friendly" residency that stresses the importance of life outside the program to foster an atmosphere of unity and unparalleled cooperation amongst the residents.

 We look forward to meeting you!
 Please do not hesitate to contact us if you have any questions.

-Michelle and Jillian, Chief Residents
+Elissa and Alex, Chief Residents